Note: Wazuh v4.2.0 includes breaking changes in Active Response. Check out our documentation for updates on Blocking attacks with Active Response.

-In this post, we will discuss how to block an attack using the active response feature in OSSEC.
+In this post, we will discuss how to blocking attacks using the active response feature in OSSEC.
 Active response allows OSSEC to run commands on an agent in response to certain triggers.
-In this example we simulate a SSH Brute Force attack.
+In this example, we simulate an SSH Brute Force attack.

 Detecting the attack

 First of all, we need to know when to execute the response.
 We can use one of the following options:

 - Rule ID: The response will be executed on any event with the defined ID.

 - Rule group: The response will be executed on any event in the defined group.

 - Level: The response will be executed on any event with this level or higher.

 In our case, we want to prevent SSH brute force attacks so when the rule “5712 – SSHD brute force trying to get access to the system.” is triggered, it will execute the proper active response to block the IP of the attacker.